ImageMagick/Usage-Markdown/compose/index.md

 This is NOT ideal, and may change, but its better than no alpha input.

 The second mode of operation will be used if you turn off the '`Sync`' channel flag (see [Using the 'Sync' Flag](#sync_flag) below).
-For example by using "`-channel All`".
+For example, by using "`-channel All`".
 The pixel selection will then be based purely on the color intensity, without any effect of alpha weighting.
 However alpha channel value will be copied with the pixel that was actually selected.